 The Residency is a two-year program that emphasizes clinical excellence and professional development in Radiation Oncology Physics.
 The expected activities, objectives and assessments to be completed during the Residency are well-defined and are presented to incoming residents on their arrival.
 The Residency includes didactic courses but the majority of time is spent in “hands-on” clinical rotations.
 Residents are expected to become an integral part of the Department of Radiation Oncology performing clinical duties while interacting closely with the entire faculty and staff, including physicians, dosimetrists, and therapists, in a collegial manner.
 The successful resident will be able to demonstrate competency in all areas of clinical Radiation Oncology Physics and will be qualified to take the certification examination of the American Board of Radiology in Therapeutic Radiologic Physics once prerequisites of the Board are fulfilled.
-The benefits of the Residency include professional career training, clinical research opportunities, a competitive salary and benefits package (health insurance, books, vacation, sick leave), university student benefits, relocation assistance, paid parking and travel to one professional Medical Physics meeting.
+The benefits of the Residency include professional career training, clinical research opportunities, a competitive salary and benefits package (health insurance, books, vacation, sick leave), university student benefits, paid parking, and travel to one professional Medical Physics meeting.
 Graduating Residents are presented with a Certificate of Residency Completion and are expected to be well-prepared for a career in clinical medical physics.
 Graduates are encouraged to become contributing members of the Medical Physics community at large.